blackbird71SR/Hello-World/README.md

 - [x] **Matlab**

+- [x] **Mercury**

+Mercury is a purely declarative logic programming language.
+It is related to both Prolog and Haskell.
+It features a strong, static, polymorphic type system, and a strong mode and determinism system.

 - [x] **Nim**

 Nim is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.